Park Rapids, Minnesota: History

 The land that is now Park Rapids was originally inhabited by Native American tribes, including the Ojibwe (Chippewa) people, who still have a significant presence in the region.
 Park Rapids became a city in 1882, and was named by Frank C. Rice after the park groves and prairies beside the Fish Hook River rapids.
 These rapids have since been dammed.
 Located at the convergence of prairie and pine forest, Park Rapids emerged as a supply depot for farmers and the lumber industry.
-Early on it served as a crucial hub for trappers, the local Ojibwe community, and timber cruisers to exchange goods, report, and replenished supplies.
-Later Park Rapids grew into a logging center, with numerous trails leading north for tote teams transporting goods.
-Its main street was designed unusually wide to accommodate the long, horse-drawn teams essential to the town's operations.
+It was a crucial hub for trappers, the local Ojibwe community, and timber cruisers to exchange goods, report, and replenished supplies.
+Later, Park Rapids grew into a logging center, with numerous trails leading north for tote teams transporting goods.
+Its main street was made unusually wide to accommodate the long, horse-drawn teams essential to the town's operations.

 Infrastructure

 Transportation

 Park Rapids and the surrounding Hubbard County area have three major transportation services.
 South of the city center at 212 W. 2nd Street is Park Rapids Municipal Airport (officially Konshok Field), a general aviation airport.
 According to the FAA, the airfield is publicly owned by the City of Park Rapids.
 Also serving the Park Rapids and Hubbard County area for ground transportation is the Hubbard County Heartland Express bus service and a local taxi service.
 The closest commercial airport is Bemidji Regional Airport, which is served only by Delta Connection flights to Minneapolis–Saint Paul International Airport, about 200 miles from Park Rapids.